 Proofreading Services Review: Summary

-But, if you’ve been trying without much success, it might be a good idea to get some proofreading training before applying for a position again.
+If you’ve been trying without much success, it might be a good idea to get some proofreading training before applying for a position again.

 Caitlin Pyle has a FREE 45-minute proofreading workshop that will help you up your proofreading game.
 Caitlin has been a professional proofreader for a number of years and earns up to $50,000+ per year from her proofreading business.